Guwahati Family Court – Mutual Consent Divorce, Kamrup (Metropolitan)

 • Mandatory counselling session — both spouses attend a session with the court-appointed counsellor under the Family Courts Act, 1984.
 The counsellor's report is filed before the case proceeds.
 In mutual consent matters where both parties are firm, the session is brief.

 • Cooling-off period or waiver — six months ordinarily separate the First and Second Motion.
 A waiver application at the First Motion can accelerate this where grounds exist: 18 months or more of separation, a fully executed settlement, and the counsellor's confirmation.
-With waiver: approximately 1–3 months.
-Without: 6–8 months.
+With waiver: approximately 2 to 3 months.
+Without: 6 to 8 months.

 • Second Motion and decree — both spouses reaffirm consent before the judge.
 The divorce decree is pronounced.
 Certified copies are issued from the registry and couriered to both parties.